brettwold/annalytics.co.uk/app/src/content/blog/post-1.md

 ---
-title: "Deploy a serverless Next.js website to AWS utilising S3, Cloudfront and AWS CDK"
+title: "Deploy a serverless Next.js website with AWS CDK - utilising S3 and Cloudfront"
 meta_title: ""
 description: "Deploy a serverless Next.js website statically to AWS using S3 and Cloudfront"
 date: 2023-12-31T00:00:00Z